Available online or in person at LACM!

 Program Benefits

-Bridge to Success includes 3 credits in music theory, ear training, and keyboard skills that are directly transferrable to your LACM degree.
-Optional music prep modules are also transferrable.
+In-Person Bridge to Success includes credits in music theory and musicianship that are directly transferable to your LACM degree.
+Optional music prep modules are also transferable.

 English instruction (Academic Reading, Academic Writing, Grammar, Listening, Speaking) uniquely designed for international students entering LACM.